-Once you have located the application and see the application summary page, click the suspend icon below the name of the application.
+Once you have located the application and see the application summary page, click on the suspend icon next to the ‘State’ value.
 This action will immediately disable the application from the API and suspend all keys from working.
 Calls with these application keys will be rejected by the control system.

 The application can be unsuspended using the same button once the problematic behavior has been rectified.

 If you use caching in your agents, suspension may not be immediate but require a short timeout.

 How you contact the developer of the application will depend on your workflow and policy.
 On the same page, you can click on the account name, which will take you to the account view where you can identify the key administrator of the account that owns the application.
 You can contact them either by email or by clicking on the send message button as shown, which will generate a dashboard message for the user.

 By the end of this section, you’ll be able to configure and take action on the webhooks in Developer Portal.

 The use of webhooks allows you to tightly integrate 3scale with your back-office workflow.
 When specified events happen within the 3scale system, your applications will be notified with a webhook message, and you can use the data such as from a new account signup to populate your CRM system.

 A webhook is a custom HTTP callback triggered by an event.
 In the 3scale system, all the possible events are displayed in Account Settings (gear icon in the top right corner) > Integrate > Webhooks.